Melissa Muender, MA

 What books will I use in Microeconomics?

-The Microeconomics Booklist for the fall 2015 semester is available for reference.
+The official AP® Microeconomics Booklist for the fall 2016 semester is now available.

 You can order your books through HSLDA Online Academy’s bookstore.